The case to stop VicForests logging critical habitat for our threatened possums

 Logging continues in threatened species habitat while RFAs are in place across the country.
 Despite the catastrophic Black Summer bushfires, Victorian RFAs were recently extended for another 10 years.
 In the 20 years that Regional Forest Agreements have been in place, logging has pushed iconic Australian species like the Swift Parrot, Leadbeater’s Possum, and the Koala closer to extinction.

-Federal Court case
+Defending possums in Federal Court

 In October 2017, representing Friends of Leadbeater’s Possum (FLBP), EJA took VicForests to Federal Court to stop logging in vital habitat for the Leadbeater’s Possum and the Greater Glider.